gensyn/streamdeck-linux-gui/README.md

 ![The new settings](art/settings.png)

-Enter your server's address and your [long-lived access token for Home Assistant](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) as well as your port and wether to use SSL.
+Enter your server's address and your [long-lived access token for Home Assistant](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) as well as your port and whether to use SSL.
 You need to have `websocket_api` enabled in your Home Assistant configuration!
 On clicking "OK" the connection is established and if successful, new options for buttons appear: